Haus2022/Sierra-Chart-Studies/README.md

 # Sierra-Chart-Studies
 Some Sierra Chart Studies I made  after rummaging through the  tech docs.
-use at your own risk, i'm just make stuff that works for me.
+These are here for learning and storage.
+Use at your own risk, I'm just make stuff that works for me.